 Environmental Leadership in Natural Resources

-People, plant and prosperity - we want all three, and we can't have one without the other.
+People, planet and prosperity - we want all three, and we can't have one without the other.

 At Canada Action, we encourage Canadians to respect and protect the earth.
 History teaches us that as technology progresses, our ability to adapt in sustainable ways also improves.
 Living in such a remarkable country so blessed with an educated workforce and abundance of natural resources, we can think ahead to the future and act not only for ourselves, but for future generations.